 Tori was sitting at home in quarantine, looking out at the deserted street and thinking, “what can we do?”

-We launched crowdfunding campaign via Verkami, offering a ton of cool rewards depending on how much you’d like to give: Digital download of the album, a copy of the physical album, a personalized thank-you on social media, the chance to sponsor a song, a private concert with the artist of your choice, and more.
+We launched crowdfunding campaign via Verkami, offering a ton of cool rewards depending on how much you wanted like to give: Digital download of the album, a copy of the physical album, a personalized thank-you on social media, the chance to sponsor a song, a private concert with the artist of your choice, and more.

 Crowdfunding usually sets a limit, a quantity that must be reached in order to fund a project — but the number that we set on our crowdfunding site was not our goal.
 That number was the minimum that we needed in order to print the physical copies of the record.

 All funds beyond that threshold is what went to support these incredible musicians – 100% of the proceeds beyond manufacturing costs were divided amongst the participating artists.
-Full transparency – that way everyone could see exactly where their money is going.

 - If you aren’t familiar with the crowdfunding platform Verkami and would like to learn more about how it works, check out their website.
 They are a reputable, professional, transparent platform and would be happy to answer any questions you may have.
 (A woman named Astrid will probably answer your email.
 She’s awesome.)